Compare 2021 car insurance rates by carrier

 Full coverage car insurance rates by carrier

-Based on the rate data provided for top insurers, The Hanover is the most expensive auto insurer for full coverage.
-At $2,910, this rate is approximately twice that of the second priciest insurer, California State Automobile Association (CSAA), which charges its drivers about $1,948 per year.
+Based on the rate data provided for top insurers, The Hanover is the most expensive auto insurer for full coverage at an annual rate of $2,492.
+The second priciest insurer, AAA, charges its drivers about $1,948 per year.
 MetLife is the third most expensive full coverage carrier, with annual premiums coming in at $1,923.